Skip to main content

 }]

-• ISO 15118 Plug & Charge support — automatic authentication without RFID
+• ISO 15118 Plug & Charge — automatic, certificate-based authentication without RFID, negotiated between vehicle and EVSE

-• Dynamic pricing signals — the CPMS can push tariff information to the charger
+• Dynamic pricing signals — a path for the CPMS to push tariff information toward the session

 If you're migrating from 1.6 to 2.0.1: